$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: -matrix approximation of correlation kernels

 \section{$\mathcal{H}$-matrix approximation of correlation kernels}

-The linear system \eqref{eq:linsys2} of equations has $N^2$ unknowns and is therefore not directly solvable if $N$ is large due to memory and time consumption.
-Thus, an efficient compression scheme and a powerful arithmetic is needed to obtain its solution.
-In the following, we will restrict ourselves to \emph{asymptotically smooth} correlation kernels $\Cor _f$, i.e.~correlation kernels satisfying the following definition.
+The matrix equation \eqref{eq:linsys2} has $N^2$ unknowns and is therefore not directly solvable if $N$ is large due to memory and time consumption.
+Thus, an efficient compression scheme and a powerful arithmetic are needed to obtain its solution.
+In the following, we will restrict ourselves to \emph{asymptotically smooth} correlation kernels $\Cor _f$, i.e.,~correlation kernels satisfying the following definition.

 \begin{definition} Let \(k\colon\mathbb{R}^d\times\mathbb{R}^d \to\mathbb{R}\).
-The function \(k\) is called \emph{asymptotically smooth} if for some constants \(c,r>0\) and \(q\in\mathbb{R}\) holds
+The function \(k\) is called \emph{asymptotically smooth} if for some constants \(c_1,c_2>0\) and \(q\in\mathbb{R}\) holds

 independently of \(\balpha\) and \(\bbeta\). \end{definition}